Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 You are free to choose the tool that suits you best.
 The larger and more complex the event, the more robust the tracking tool will need to be.

 ### A Checklist of Things to Have on D-Day
 This list will be essential on the day of the event.
 It will be completed one task after another, throughout the organization.
-This can be for example “Order xx vegetarian meals” or “Don’t put the furniture on stage before 10 a.m.”
+This can be for example “Order xx vegetarian meals” or “Don’t put the chairs, tables, etc on stage before 10 a.m.”
 This list clears your mind and keeps you from constantly asking yourself if you’ve forgotten anything.

 ### A Technical Timeline
 The closer you get to the date of the event, the clearer the event will materialize in your mind and you will be able to program everything, minute by minute.
 This timeline is the equivalent of a film script.
 It precisely lists every action that needs to be done, when, where and by whom.
 It is the reference for the day so that the experience is as smooth as possible.